China's Xi offers another $60 billion to Africa, but says no to 'vanity' projects

 Chinese companies will be encouraged to invest no less than $10 billion in the continent in the next three years, he said.

+Government debt from China’s interest free loans due by the end of 2018 will be written off for indebted poor African countries, as well as for developing nations in the continent’s interior and small island nations, Xi said.

-“China-Africa cooperation must give Chinese and African people tangible benefits and successes that can be seen, that can be felt,” Xi said.
+“China-Africa cooperation must give Chinese and African people tangible benefits and successes that can be seen, that can be felt,” he said.

+China will carry out 50 projects on green development and environmental protection in Africa, focusing on fighting climate change, desertification and wildlife protection, Xi said.

+He pledged, without giving details, that China would set up a peace and security fund and a related forum, while continuing to provide free military assistance to the African Union.

 Chinese officials have vowed to be more cautious to ensure projects are sustainable.
 China defends continued lending to Africa on the grounds that the continent still needs debt-funded infrastructure development.